gwu-libraries/social-feed-manager/docs/m4_001_release_notes.rst

 to better structure data files.
 It also fixes bugs related to supervisord and cleans up twitteruser status and filterstream issues.

+If you are upgrading an existing SFM instance from a version prior to m4_001, to m4_001 or newer, and your instance contains active TwitterFilters, then you will need to run the :ref:`createconf` management command.

 **Enhancements**

-Social-feed-manager has streamsample and filterstream management commands which are used to fetch random or filterted twitter feed.
+Social Feed Manager has streamsample and filterstream management commands which are used to fetch random or filtered twitter feeds.
 These management process are automated using supervisord.
-Supervisord manages the streamsample and filterstream process, starting it and stopping these processes when required.
+Supervisord manages the streamsample and filterstream processes, starting and stopping these processes when required.